israelsaraiva/slang-challenge/README.md

 ## Overview

 SlangChallenge is an app focused on problem solving for a specific interview.
-This application was build using React Hooks and NestJS.
+This application was build using React and NestJS.

 ## The Challenge